 Let’s all go to the movies…

-Kids Skate Free: Kids 12 and under can skate for FREE this summer at participating Kids Skate FREE Rinks.
-Go here to find a location near you and sign your kids up to snag their FREE skating passes.
-Hours and additional fees (including skate rental fees) vary based on location.
+Kids Skate Free: Looking for free summer activities for kids that are guaranteed to wear them out?
+Look no further!
+Kids can skate for free this summer at participating “Kids Skate Free” rinks.
+Find a location near you now and sign your kids up to snag their FREE skating passes.
+Note: Fees (including skate rental fees) and age limitations vary based on location.

 Be a book worm.